-During this reporting period, the OIG issued Top Management and Performance Challenges Facing the Commission in Fiscal Year (FY) 2023 and performed two audits and reviews including: (1) Audit of the Commission's Fiscal Year 2022 Financial Statements; and (2) Audit of the Commission's FY 2022 compliance with FISMA.
+During this reporting period, the OIG issued Top Management and Performance Challenges Facing the Commission in Fiscal Year (FY) 2024 and performed two audits and reviews including: (1) Audit of the Commission's FY 2023 Financial Statements; and (2) Evaluation of the Commission's FY 2023 compliance with FISMA.

-On November 14, 2022, the OIG issued a letter on the top management and performance challenges facing the Denali Commission in FY 2023.
-The OIG identified three challenges: continued enhancement of information systems and cybersecurity, including implementation of trusted internet connections;(2) long term grants monitoring and annual evaluation plan to demonstrate the value of the Commission; and (3) strategic human capital management, including succession planning.
+On November 14, 2023, the OIG issued a letter on the top management and performance challenges facing the Denali Commission in FY 2024.
+The OIG identified five challenges: (1) implementation of a course of action to show value of the Commission; (2) succession planning; (3) cohesive, collaborative, and engaged employees in a remote working environment; (4) long term grants management; and (5) continued focus on cyber security.

-SB & Company, LLC (SBC), under contract with the OIG, completed an audit of the Commission's FY 2022 financial statements in accordance with applicable standards.
+SB & Company, LLC (SBC), under contract with the OIG, completed an audit of the Commission's FY 2023 financial statements in accordance with applicable standards.
 SBC issued an unmodified opinion on the financial statements.
-SBC also performed an Audit of the Commission's FY 2022 compliance with FISMA.
+SBC also performed an Evaluation of the Commission's FY 2023 compliance with FISMA.